forestryio/forestry.io/hugo/content/blog/block-labels-read-only-docs-and-more.md

 ## Exclude Field

 Using the match field to include & exclude files had the potential to get pretty complicated.
 That's why we added a field dedicated to hiding files from a section.
-The new exclude field uses a simple glob pattern. 👉See the content section configuration [here](https://forestry.io/docs/settings/content-sections/)
+The new exclude field uses a simple glob pattern. 👉 See the content section configuration [here](https://forestry.io/docs/settings/content-sections/)

 ![](https://downloads.intercomcdn.com/i/o/74958160/9c6cfa72409f11cd94269450/exclude_glob_pattern.png)